Errorname/prisma-multi-tenant/README.md

     init                       Init multi-tenancy for your application
     list                       List all tenants
-    new                        Create a new tenant
-    studio <name>              Use Studio to access a tenant migrate <name?> <action>   Migrate tenants (up, down, save) delete <name>              Delete one tenant
+    new <management?>          Create a new tenant or management studio <name>              Use Studio to access a tenant migrate <name?> <action>   Migrate tenants (up, down, save) delete <name>              Delete one tenant